AlaminTechn/playlist/README.md

 ## API Endpoints

 ### Tracks
-- `GET /api/tracks` - Get all tracks in library
+- `GET /api/tracks` - Get all tracks in the library
 - `GET /api/tracks/:id` - Get a specific track

 ### Playlist
-- `GET /api/playlist` - Get current playlist (ordered by position)
+- `GET /api/playlist` - Get the current playlist (ordered by position)
-- `POST /api/playlist` - Add track to playlist
+- `POST /api/playlist` - Add a track to the playlist
-- `PATCH /api/playlist/:id` - Update playlist item (position, is_playing)
+- `PATCH /api/playlist/:id` - Update a playlist item (position, is_playing)
 - `POST /api/playlist/:id/vote` - Vote on a track (up/down)
-- `DELETE /api/playlist/:id` - Remove track from playlist
+- `DELETE /api/playlist/:id` - Remove a track from the playlist

 ### WebSocket Events